diaskin/flask_market/README.md

 # flask_market
 Online store prototype.
-Made with the Flask framework
+Made with the Python's Flask framework

 The application has a function of login and registration, buying goods, as well as displaying the balance in the user's personal account.
 There is also data validation, since the project has a database.